Frequently Asked Questions

 As part of your treatment plan, your doctor may prescribe home oxygen therapy.
 Once you have your referral, contact us so we can beginning the process of setting you up.
 Whether you are already at home or waiting to be discharged from the hospital, our team of clinical experts will support you through the entire process.
 We can supply oxygen for your trip home from the hospital, and make sure everything is set up for you when you arrive at your residence and once at home, we will show you and your family how to easily and safely use the equipment.
 We are here for you 24/7 so you can feel confident with home oxygen therapy.

-Yes - VitalAire delivers to and supports many long term care and nursing homes throughout Canada.
-Our respiratory therapists will work with your facility to educate you and your caregivers on oxygen equipment usage and safety to ensure you feel confident with your setup.
+Yes - VitalAire delivers to and supports many long term care and nursing home residents throughout Canada.
+Our respiratory therapists will work with you and your caregivers to ensure proper oxygen equipment education and safety training so can you feel confident with your setup.

 Provincial funding; each province has its own set of medical criteria that will determine if you are eligible for home oxygen funding.
 Your VitalAire clinician can help you find out if you qualify, and ensure that you have all the necessary documentation needed to apply.

 Private pay through insurance; if you have private medical insurance you may be partially or fully covered for home oxygen therapy.
 We recommend you or someone in your family to contact your insurance company and ask about coverage.
 If you are covered, we will provide you with a quote which you can then send to your insurance company for review.

 Federal funding; Additional home oxygen therapy funding is available through the department of Veterans Affairs and the NIHB program, if you qualify.
 We can help you coordinate your funding.
 Please contact us to find out more, or read more about home oxygen funding here.